 Conclusion

-Yes, having a rental car is a nice way to see all that Oahu has to offer.
-But if you're staying in Waikiki, you do have other options.
-Although catching a trolley or Uber might not be something you’re used to, it’s worth it as it’s a great way to get around Honolulu.
+Yes, renting a car is a nice way to see all that Oahu has to offer.
+But if you’re staying in Waikiki, you do have other options.
+Although catching a trolley or Uber might not be something you’re used to, it’s worth it, as it’s a great way to get around Honolulu.

-And if you’re on the fence about heading out to the North Shore or other parts of the island, we’d recommend trying to spend at least a day exploring.
-Oahu is such a beautiful island.
-At least one day exploring is totally worth it!
+If you’re unsure about heading to the North Shore or other parts of the island, we recommend spending at least a day exploring.
+Oahu is such a beautiful island, and spending at least one day exploring is totally worth it!